How to Create a Work Breakdown Structure in 5 Steps

 The beauty is we can all sit in our offices and create such a Work Breakdown Structure together in a team just by sharing the MIRO board link.

-Additionally, to teaching how to create a WBS with Miro, we provide our client's templates for creating and presenting your Work Breakdowns Structure with Google spreadsheet,s Powerpoint, and Canva.
+Additionally, to teaching how to create a WBS with Miro, we provide our client's templates for creating and presenting your Work Breakdowns Structure with Google templates, Powerpoint templates and Canva templates.

 Step 4: Structure your WBS

-This is the S in our GPS system for creating a structure and organizing all deliverables and tasks into a structure that makes sense.
+This is the S in our ORS system for creating a structure and organizing all deliverables and tasks into a structure that makes sense.

 You may start with this if you know the top-down structure of your WBS